InternetMaximalism/intmax2-mining-cli/README.md

 mining-cli is a tool that allows users to mine ITX tokens by participating in a simplified version of Intmax2.
 By utilizing a simplified version of Intmax2 that focuses on deposit and private withdrawal functions, users can contribute to enhancing Ethereum's privacy while earning rewards in ITX tokens.

+For more information on mining, please refer to [this article](https://hackmd.io/zNLtkMXXSCernbkTf1BTrQ).

 ### Minimum Requirements

 - Memory: 8GB or more